 Located in the concourse of The Morrisons Family Stand, Billy’s Coop is the home of City’s mascot, Billy Bantam.

 The station provides a place for Junior Bantams – aged 11 and under – to unwind with some pre-match entertainment, prior to the start of each of the club’s home fixtures.

-Billy’s Coop includes colouring stations for the youngsters, face painting, temporary tattoos, special guest appearances and an XBOX with FIFA available to play!
+Billy’s Coop includes colouring stations for the youngsters, face painting, temporary tattoos, special guest appearances and other fun activities!

 It is funded and operated by the Bradford City Football Club Community Foundation.